Oral Health Month

 Enter Our Colouring Contest and Win Prizes

-Celebrate Oral Health Month by taking part in the ADA’s Colouring Contest.
+Celebrate Oral Health Month by taking part in the ADA’s colouring contest.
 This fun activity helps kids learn about healthy smiles while getting creative.
-By colouring and submitting their artwork, participants have a chance to win exciting prizes and have their work featured online!

 How to enter